crukedsh/eudyptula/task1/README.md

 1. `make` to compile the module.
 Note that this step generates lots of new files.
 2. `modinfo main.ko` to display the module info.
-3. `insinfo main.ko` to install the module.
+3. `insmod main.ko` to install the module.
 4. `lsmod | grep main` to verify whether the module has been properly installed.
 5. `dmesg` to display messages of kernel ring buffer.
 6. `rmmod` to remove the module.